benmiller314/dsam2023fall/plans/week-06.md

 * Beshero-Bondar, Elisa.
 “How to Grow Data Forests with XML Trees.” _What Are Digital Humanities?_, 11 Nov.
 2022, <a href="https://cmu-lib.github.io/dhlg/project-videos/besherobondar/">https://cmu-lib.github.io/dhlg/project-videos/besherobondar/</a>.
 * Brown, AmyJo.
 “Building Your Own Data Set: A Journalist’s Approach.” _What Are Digital Humanities?_, 11 Nov.
 2022, <a href="https://cmu-lib.github.io/dhlg/project-videos/brown/">https://cmu-lib.github.io/dhlg/project-videos/brown/</a>.

-Finally, please **write**: as usual, you'll find a [discussion forum]({{site.repo_url}}/discussions) for your 100-ish-word responses, which I'll look at while I prepare next week's lesson plan.
-Pointing us to a particular place in the reading (or video) will be the most helpful, I expect.
+Finally, please **write**: as usual, you'll find a [discussion forum]({{site.repo_url}}/discussions) for your 100-ish-word responses (excitements, incitements, enticements), which I'll look at while I prepare next week's lesson plan.
+Pointing us to a particular place in one of the readings (or videos) will be the most helpful, I expect.
 And if you were able to get them up by Friday (and I know it's not always possible), that's always ideal.

 P.S.
-If you have missed posting in the past, please do post from here on in? :¬)
+If you have missed posting in the past, please do add your voice to the forum from here on in? :¬)